Air transport of the British royal family and government

 Air transport of the British royal family and government is provided, depending on the circumstances and availability, by a variety of military and civilian operators.
-This includes an Airbus Voyager of the Royal Air Force, No. 10 Squadron and the King's Helicopter Flight, which forms part of the royal household.
+This includes an Airbus Voyager of the Royal Air Force (RAF), No. 10 Squadron, and the King's Helicopter Flight, which forms part of the Royal Household.
 Civil aircraft and scheduled commercial flights are also utilised.
+Historically, the aircraft for British royalty became known as the King's Flight or Queen's Flight.

 History

-Royal Family
+Royal family

 The first aircraft ordered specifically for transport of the royal family, two Westland Wapitis, were delivered to No. 24 Squadron at RAF Northolt in April 1928.
-Although the RAF maintained at least one of these aircraft for a time the Prince of Wales eventually became solely responsible for the aircraft.
+Although the Royal Air Force maintained at least one of these aircraft for a time, the Prince of Wales eventually became solely responsible for the aircraft.
 When the Prince ascended to the throne in 1936 as Edward VIII, The King's Flight was formed as the world's first head of state aircraft unit.
-In contrast the first flight of a sitting U.S. president was in January 1943.
-This unit initially used the King's own de Havilland DH.89 Dragon Rapide.
-The flight was commanded by the prince's personal pilot, Edward "Mouse" Fielden who continued to lead the flight before and after the war.
+This unit initially used the King's own de Havilland Dragon Rapide, commanded by the prince's personal pilot, Edward 'Mouse' Fielden, who continued to lead the flight before and after the war.

-In May 1937 an AS.6J Envoy III replaced the Rapide.
-The King's Flight Envoy had seats for four passengers plus a pilot, wireless operator and steward.
-When Nevil Shute Norway of Airspeed queried the need for a steward on flights of up to two or three hours, he was told by the captain of the flight, Wing Commander Fielden "of the fatigue that royal personages must endure ... of radiant people who had opened a Town Hall and shaken a thousand hands ... collapsing in a coma of fatigue directly the door was shut, grey faced and utterly exhausted".
+In May 1937, an AS.6J Envoy III replaced the Rapide.
+The King's Flight Envoy had seats for four passengers plus a pilot, wireless operator, and steward.
+When Nevil Shute Norway of Airspeed queried the need for a steward on flights of up to two or three hours, he was told by the Captain of the Flight, Wing Commander Fielden "of the fatigue that royal personages must endure...of radiant people who had opened a Town Hall and shaken a thousand hands...collapsing in a coma of fatigue directly the door was shut, grey faced and utterly exhausted".

 The outbreak of World War II in 1939 led to the replacement of the Envoy III with an armed Lockheed Hudson.
 A de Havilland Flamingo was added to The King's Flight in September 1940.